-A few dietary supplements have been studied for the treatment of uterine fibroids, including green tea extract and a specific type of Vitamin D supplement called 25-OH-D3.
+A few vitamins & dietary supplements for fibroid reduction have been studied, including green tea extract and a specific type of Vitamin D supplement called 25-OH-D3.
 Laboratory testing and early human studies have shown encouraging results that suggest these dietary supplements may prevent and even shrink fibroids, but we feel that it’s important to emphasize that the clinical data backing these supplements is in its early stages, and these findings are preliminary at best.
 Learn more about these supplements & vitamins to shrink fibroids below.

 Green Tea Extract (EGCG) May Shrink Fibroids

 What is Green Tea Extract? – Green tea extract, also called epigallocatechin gallate or EGCG, is available in several dietary supplements.
 EGCG belongs to a class of compounds called catechins that are found in high amounts in tea leaves, berries, and cocoa.
 In the biology lab, EGCG has exhibited anti-inflammatory, antioxidant, and antiproliferative effects, all of which may be relevant to shrinking fibroids.⁴